tjfontaine/node-setflags/README.md

 ## harmonyRequire(module[, args])

-Allows you to require a module as if harmony features were enabled, this implies the target module will be loaded in a new context.
+Allows you to require a module as if harmony features were enabled, the target module will be loaded in a new context.

   * `'--harmony_collections'`
   * `'--harmony_modules'`
   * `'--harmony_proxies'`
   * `'--harmony_scoping'`
   * `'--harmony_typeof'`

+## require(module, args)

+Load the given module in a new context with the following v8 args

+## flags

+The set of flags either passed at startup or runtime

 ## Example